opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 **3. Generate and copy the OpenProject OAuth values** - in OpenProject and Nextcloud

 In this step, the *OpenProject OAuth values* are generated automatically.
 These values are needed to permit OpenProject to connect to Nextcloud.
-You will need to copy them from the Nextcloud integration window in a new tab (without exiting or closing your OpenProject tab) and pasting them in the respective fields under _OpenProject OAuth settings_.
+If you have not done so yet, we recommend you to best have two browser tabs open, the current one with OpenProject and the former one with Nextcloud.
+Now copy the two *OpenProject OAuth values* from the OpenProject tab to the respective fields in the Nextcloud tab.
+Simply paste them into the respective _OpenProject OAuth settings_ fields.

 > **Important**: The *OpenProjects OAuth values (client ID and client secret)* are not accessible again after you close the window.
 Please make sure you copy the generated values you see in the _Nextcloud OpenProject Integration settings_.